-Murray State University has a variety of programmatic review processes; including initial, continuous and termed to complement its Strategic Imperatives.
+Murray State University has a variety of programmatic review processes; including initial, continuous, and termed to complement its Strategic Plan.
 The processes are seen as an integral part of the university’s efforts to strive for academic quality, department and collegiate effectiveness and institutional viability.

-These goal measuring reports are reviewed and analyzed by the Collegiate Dean, Provost/Vice President for Academic Affairs, and University President for annualized goal attainment; both for academic quality and institutional priorities related to Strategic Imperatives.
+Annual goal measuring reports for academic programs are reviewed and analyzed by the Collegiate Dean, Provost/Vice President for Academic Affairs, and University President for annualized goal attainment; both for academic quality and institutional priorities related to the Strategic Plan.
 In addition, each unit completes an academic program assessment annually via SPOL assessment platform, which aids in the measurement of academic effectiveness and viability.